 Worries And Misconceptions People Can Have About Therapists

 In another article I talk about how it might help to see a counselor.
-My take on it is that counseling is just a way to seek outside support, and that there's nothing wrong or shameful about it.
+My take is that counseling is just a way to seek outside support, and there's nothing wrong or shameful about it.
 I don't think everyone necessarily has to do it, but the option is always there.
-Some people hesitate to consider the idea of seeing a therapist because they have fears or misconceptions about what counseling involves.
-A subset of these fears regards what therapists themselves are like.
+Some people are reluctant to consider seeing a therapist because they have fears or misconceptions about what counseling involves.
+A subset of these fears focus on what therapists themselves are like.
 This article will address the common ones I've come across.
-I have training and some experience as a counselor myself, so many of these are concerns clients have told me about firsthand.
+I'm a counselor myself, so many of these are concerns clients have told me about firsthand.

 In a related article I talk about some of the misconceptions people can have about the process of therapy.